jjurm/cssz-web/content/statutes.md

 The General Meeting is the supreme body of the association.
 It has the following inalienable tasks and competences:
 1. Approval of the minutes of the last General Meeting
-2. Approval of the annual report of the board
+2. Approval of the annual report of the Board
 3. Acceptance of the auditor's report and approval of the annual financial statement
-4. Discharge of the board
+4. Discharge of the Board
 5. Election of the President and the other members of the Board of Directors as well as the Auditors.
 6. Determination of the membership fee
 7. Passing resolutions on motions of the Board and the members
-8. Amendment of the statutes, whereby at least 3 members and 2 board members must be present.
+8. Amendment of the statutes, whereby at least 3 members and 2 Board members must be present.
 9. Passing resolutions on the dissolution of the association and the use of the liquidation proceeds.

 Any General Meeting duly convened shall constitute a quorum,